BitcoinDesign/Guide/guide/sign-in-with-bitcoin.md

 ## Making payments

-A payment is typically initiated by your service, as the user wants to take an action.
-Show the most appropriate option right away based on how the user has previously interacted with their wallet (direct or bridged, see above).
+A payment is typically initiated by your service when the user wants to take an action.
+Show the most appropriate option right away based on how the user has previously interacted with their wallet (direct or bridged, [see above]({{ '#wallet-service-communication' | relative_url }})).

 {% include picture.html
    image = "/assets/images/guide/sign-in-with-bitcoin/payment-request.png"